abhirupbanerjee/cmb/README.md

 # AI Survey Bot

-An AI-powered chatbot for analyzing citizen surveys, built with Next.js 15, OpenAI Assistants API, and NextAuth authentication.
+An AI-powered chatbot for change management built with Next.js 15, OpenAI Assistants API, and NextAuth authentication.

 ## 🚀 Features